EnviDat/monitoring-backend/gcnet/README.rst

 ===============================

-Python software package that processes, filters and calibrate meteorological station data and serves the data with a flexible Django API.
+Python software package that processes, filters and calibrate meteorological station data and serves the data with a Django API.

 GC-Net (Greenland Climate Network) transmits data from several  meteorological stations via satellite.
-They are equipped with communication satellite transmitters that enable near real-time monitoring of weather conditions on the
+The stations are equipped with communication satellite transmitters that enable near real-time monitoring of weather conditions on the
 Greenland ice sheet.
 Data are periodically manually retrieved from station data loggers in Greenland.

-The GC-Net API is a Django project that imports meteorological station data, processes and copies the data into a Postgres database, and serves the data with a dynamic web API.
+The GC-Net API is a Django project that imports meteorological station data, processes and copies the data into a Postgres database, and serves the data in an API.

 ---------------------